IvyYZ/PG/README.md

 }
 ```
 ## License
 This code is released for academic research / non-commercial use only.
-If you wish to use for commercial purposes, please contact Shichao Kan by email 17112065@bjtu.edu.cn.
+If you wish to use for commercial purposes, please contact Yue Zhang by email 17112065@bjtu.edu.cn.